 My Take: A lot happens here that you’ll need to understand for future films.
 This also leads directly into Age of Ultron, which is a must-watch.

 In Guardians of the Galaxy, we get the group’s origin story.
 Star-Lord/Peter Quill, Gamora, Drax, Groot and Rocket Racoon each get at least an expository individual introduction within the film.
 A fourth Infinity Stone, the Power Stone, is introduced.
 Guardians of the Galaxy is the first of two Guardians films, with a third film planned for 2020.

 My Take: One of my favorite films in the MCU.
 Since the Guardians have not yet been introduced to the Avengers, this film can function as a stand-alone and isn’t necessary to watch to follow along with the other films in the MCU.
-The Collector’s introduction of the Infinity Stones (which had not been named in prior films), all of the Thanos background, and the Guardians participation in the upcoming Infinity War make it an absolute must-watch before Infinity War and beyond.
+The Collector’s introduction of the Infinity Stones (which had not been named in prior films), all of the Thanos background, and the Guardians participation in Infinity War make it an absolute must-watch before Infinity War and beyond.

 Avengers: Age of Ultron

 In Avengers: Age of Ultron we’re introduced to Vision, Scarlet Witch and Quicksilver.
 (Scarlet Witch and Quicksilver were seen briefly in a mid-credit scene during The Winter Soldier.)
 We also meet Ulysses Klaue who will make an appearance in the upcoming Black Panther.
 The Mind Stone plays a particularly important role in the film.

 My Take: It’s an Avengers film, so it’s a must watch.